 After you have declared a major and minor (if a minor is required by your major), your advisor will draw up a degree plan.
 The plan indicates, as of a given date, the hours completed, course substitutions, waivers allowed, courses still needed, and other requirements for the degree.
 Your advisor will track subsequent progress through the degree plan using the degree audit feature in BOSS.

 Graduation Agreement Program (GAP) Act 1014

-ACT 1014 of the 2005 Arkansas Legislature gives first-time entering college freshman (students who have never taken courses at any university before1) the option of signing a contract with UALR guaranteeing graduation in 8 semesters of planned, closely supervised study.
+Act 1014 of the 2005 Arkansas Legislature gives first‐time entering college freshman (students who have never taken courses at any university before) the option of signing a contract with UALR guaranteeing graduation in eight (8) semesters of planned, closely supervised study.

 Eligible Degree Programs:

-- Follow exactly the 8-semester degree plan for the intended major and minor degree program as outlined in the degree program contract, including taking the number of hours (full-time or more) specified by the contract;
+- Follow exactly the eight (8) semester degree plan for the intended major and minor degree program as outlined in the degree program contract, including taking the number of hours (full‐time or more) specified by the contract.

 - Never change the major, minor, concentrations, or emphasis of your degree program after your Act 1014 contract is signed.

 - Meet all program requirements semester to semester as detailed in your degree plan and never be placed on academic probation or suspension for any semester of enrollment.